-While a sensitivity analysis is planned to assess the occurrence of MCMs in fetal losses, the condition of the lost fetus and the exact nature of MCM may be unknown.
+While a sensitivity analysis is planned to assess the occurrence of MCMs in fetal losses, the condition of the lost fetus and the exact nature of the MCM may be unknown.
 The data collection form will retrieve any information available, but this information is expected to be limited.
+Therefore, outcome misclassification may be more likely to occur for MCMs among fetal losses than for MCMs among live births.
+Data for all the study outcomes will be reported by the HCPs to mitigate the occurrence of outcome misclassification during the study period.